SamerYaserr/Redis-Journey/README.md

 # Redis-Journey

 This repository documents my Redis study journey.
-It contains examples and notes that I built while learning — a hands-on path to understand caching, pub/sub, and core Redis patterns.
+It contains examples that I built while learning — a hands-on path to understand caching, and core Redis patterns.

 ---